-I finally took, this shower so desired!
-After which, it was necessary to prepare for the hurry: to change the money for my stay in Perhentian Kecil, book the crossing.
+I finally took that much-needed shower!
+After that, I had to get ready in a hurry: to change money for my stay at Perhentian Kecil, book the crossing.

 Practical details to be settled

 The question of the boat is settled at the reception of the hotel, they sell the tickets.
 And I'm promised a taxi for the next day, at 8am, which will take me to Kuala Besutwhere is the embarkation.

 The nice receptionist confirms that at this time (it is already not far from 17h) all banks are closed.